 Graphic design by Ali Kurnaz, www.alikurnaz.com

-The need to prioritize the well-being of our children, community, and planet has never been clearer.
-City Blossoms remains committed to our critical work to make the District a greener and more equitable city.
-In 2024, 6,126 children and youth had access to safe, creative green spaces across 30 active partner sites in Washington, DC.
+In 2025, 7,421 children and youth had access to safe, creative green spaces across 33 active partner sites in Washington, DC.
 Keep reading to learn how we are continuing to amplify youth voices, make nature more accessible, and distribute educational resources to our community members and partner schools.

 Safe, Inclusive, Outdoor Programming: